syncfusion-content/javascript-docs/js/Spreadsheet/Open-and-Save.md

 {% endhighlight %}

-{% endtabs %}

 ### Server dependencies

 Import and Export Helper functions are available in the Assembly Syncfusion.EJ.Export, which is available in Essential Studio and Essential JavaScript builds.
 The full list of assemblies needed for Spreadsheet import and export is follows.

 1. Syncfusion.EJ